zgldh/dify-gitlab-mr-reviewer/README.md

 ### 2. Import the workflow into Dify

-Select the file `dify-workflow.yml` to import.
+Select the file `dify-workflow-zh.yml` to import.
+Or you can import the English version `dify-workflow-en.yml`.

 ![How to import the workflow](docs/image-3.png)